-Both economical entities, the seller and the buyer, view the invoice also as a document, which serves as the basis for entry in the bookkeeping.
+Both economical entities, the seller and the buyer view the invoice also as a document, which serves as the basis for an entry in the bookkeeping.

 Each invoice should contain these basic elements in accordance with the provisions of Article 42 of the Value-Added Tax Act:

 The first basic element of each invoice is to indicate the name, address and tax ID of the taxpayer, i.e. the issuer of the receipt, and if the invoice does not contain this item, it is formally invalid and it can very easily be denied the right to deduction of the previous tax.